 3. I have heard about carb depletion before carb loading in preparation for long races, what is the idea behind this and how do I carry it out? – Hannah P.

 Carb depletion is the old way of carb loading.
-One would limit carbohydrate containing foods, and do exhaustive exercise to deplete muscle and liver glycogen stores, and then load up with carbs- the theory being that one could supersaturate the depleted stores and have more energy available for endurance exercise.
-The problem is that this method also causes the cells to hold a lot of water and runner would complain of feeling stiff the first few miles, so instead- try to increase your carbs as part of each meal/snack in the 3 days leading up to the race- this will accomplish the same goal but much more comfortably!
+One would limit carbohydrate containing foods, and do exhaustive exercise to deplete muscle and liver glycogen stores, and then load up with carbs — the theory being that one could supersaturate the depleted stores and have more energy available for endurance exercise.
+The problem is that this method also causes the cells to hold a lot of water and runner would complain of feeling stiff the first few miles, so instead, try to increase your carbs as part of each meal/snack in the three days leading up to the race.
+This will accomplish the same goal but much more comfortably!

 4. What is the ideal food to eat for dinner the night before the race and for breakfast the morning of the race? – Sean T.

 Nothing too high in fiber, protein or fat.
 Make sure it is easy to digest.